gully/creative-constraints/README.md

 An evergreen list of creative constraints for modern research in physical science based on best practices and accumulated wisdom.

 1. **Use YYYYMMDD format when including dates in filenames.**
 We often are in a situation where we want to sort a list of files in chronological order, usually to get to the newest or oldest file for example.
-Including the date in the filename with `YYYMMDD` format will automatically achieve this goal, since operating systems sort alphanumerically.
+Including the date in the filename with `YYYYMMDD` format will automatically achieve this goal, since operating systems sort alphanumerically.
 The `MMDDYYYY` and `DDMMYYYY` formats will sort them out of date order, which is usually not useful.

 2. **Use pandas' `read_csv` to read in `.csv` files in Python.**